daBlesr/jme-state-machine/README.md

 In the examples directory, the code behind the video [demo](https://www.youtube.com/watch?v=UY6encoXvIE) is listed.

 The State Machine consists of four entities: *ModelStateMachine*, *Layer*, *State*, *StateChange*.
+See the [docs](https://github.com/daBlesr/jme-state-machine/docs) for a detailed documentation on each entity and best practices.

 One creates a state machine in jMonkeyEngine using the following:
 ```
 ModelStateMachine modelStateMachine = new ModelStateMachine();